sansomlab/cornet/docs/pipeline_wgcna.md

 * The geneset anaysis can be toggled on or off by setting the run_genesets parameter to True|False - this is useful for initial runs where parameter choices are being explored and optimised

-* Export for blockwise detection is experimental and untested.
+* Support for blockwise detection is experimental and untested.
 In general we have not needed to use blockwise detection (we have access to well-resourced cluster nodes).